メインコンテンツまでスキップ

 Eggplant Functional

-Eggplant Functional (EPF) is the component that runs the test scripts, which are called snippets in DAI.
+Eggplant Functional (EPF) is the component that you use to author and run test scripts, which are called snippets in DAI.
 The DAI Controller or Designer initiates the test run with the DAI Design or Run Agent, which runs the test snippets with EPF.
 See Eggplant DAI Integration with Eggplant Functional for more information.
 EPF is installed on every machine in the DAI environment that will run test snippets.

 EPF ModeDescription